wangdong-dorian/homepage/_pages/cv.md

 Skills
 ======
 - Languages:
-> English (Fluent in speaking & Able to carry on scientific writing)
+> English (Fluent in speaking and writing)
 - Programming:
 > Python (Proficient), GILDAS (Familiar with CLASS), LATEX (Intermediate)
 - Large Datasets:
-> Able to process -large datasets such as CO data from MWISP
+> Able to process large datasets such as CO data from MWISP